bugdude01/phclone_project/README.md

-# phclone_project
+# Product Hunt Clone

-Clone of Product Hunter to show use of Django.
+## Clone of Product Hunter to show use of Django.

 Hi guys, here's a neat little projct.
 The idea was to make a simple clone of a website called Product Hunt (http://www.producthunt.com) using
 Python and Django to illustrate how easy it would be to build, use a small database, handle authentications etc.